 All Embassy Suites offer a complimentary cooked-to-order breakfast every day.
 I didn’t have overly high expectations, but the food ended up being the best free hotel breakfast I’ve ever experienced (by far)!

 There were plenty of healthy options and stuff that kids will love.
-I waited in a short line for a made-to-order omelette and was glad I did – it was amazing!
+I waited in a short line for a made-to-order omelet and was glad I did – it was amazing!

 All Embassy Suites also offer a complimentary evening reception every night of the week.
 This sets Embassy Suites apart from all-suite hotels from other brands, such as Residence Inn which only offers a reception Monday through Wednesday nights.